 Researchers have reported seeing new-onset diabetes and worsening symptoms of pre-existing diabetes in patients with COVID-19.

-A vaccine is not yet available to everyone, and there’s still more to learn about this new disease and its potential effects on the body.
+There’s still more to learn about this new disease and its potential effects on the body.
 Taking preventive precautions is still a must, Dr. Foster says.